Agave Americana [a-GAH-vee, a-mer-ih-KAH-na] belongs to the Agave genus of succulent plants.

 Soil and Transplanting

-The American century plant has a weak root system.
+The American century agave has a weak root system.

-For best results, combine a mixture of sand, peat, and clay.
+For best results, growing agave combine a mixture of sand, peat, and clay.

 The plant doesn’t need transplanting unless it gets too big for its current pot.

 If it outgrows its current pot, repot the plant at the end of winter, before taking it outdoors.